Cloudy's Rational Panels for FS2004

 I also noticed that most FS2004 2D panels, whether original or downloaded, have the following serious deficiencies:

 • Gauges are spread over different "windows", forcing you to continuously click icons (or press Shift-2, Shift 3 and so on) just to get things you need at all times like throttles and switches.

-• And then you see how those additional windows cover parts of your main panel or else the external scenery view.
+• Those additional windows cover either parts of your main panel or else the external scenery view.

-• They offer sometimes an "IFR panel" including all the gauges in a single view, but leaving no external view at all!
+• Sometimes an "IFR panel" includes indeed all the gauges in a single view, but leaves no external view at all!

 • Their design and layout is often unlike any real-life panel.

 • Most panels miss quite a few essential gauges (which are both simulated by FS2004 and needed for the flight).